Some ergodic properties of metrics on hyperbolic groups: Geometrical preliminaries

-{}\\ In the setting of Example~\ref{E:main}.(a) we have the geodesic flow action of $\mathbb{R}$ on $T^1N$ and on $T^1\wt{N}$.
+{}\\ In the setting of Example~\ref{E:main}.(a) we have the geodesic flow action of $\mathbb{R}$ on the unit tangent bundles $T^1N$ and $T^1\wt{N}$.
 Our goal is to construct an analogue of this geodesic flow in the more general coarse-geometric setting of Setup~\ref{setup}.
-We will indeed establish such a p.m.p. action in the next section.
-In this section we consider a topological construction.
+We will indeed construct a measurable version of this action in the next section; the present section is devoted to a preliminary topological construction.
 Due to the fact that in coarse-geometric framework various metric properties are well behaved only up to an additive constant, our topological construction will only be an \textbf{almost-action} (or a \textbf{coarse action}).

-\begin{remark} In \cite{Mineyev} Mineyev constructs a topological version of geodesic flow resolving various almost-actions.
+\begin{remark} In \cite{Mineyev} Mineyev constructs a topological version of the geodesic flow resolving various almost-actions.
 We decided to avoid using this machinery, as our topological almost-geodesic flow is only an auxiliary tool needed for the measurable geodesic flow discussed below. \end{remark}